GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Strengths

-- Strong investor backing (NVIDIA, Microsoft, OpenAI, Aker ASA)
+• Strong investor backing (NVIDIA, Microsoft, OpenAI, Aker ASA) and a high valuation

 Gaps

-- Nordic locations may cause latency for US/Asia workloads
+• Nordic locations may add latency for US/Asia workloads

-- Early-stage company (launched 2024); operational track record developing
+• Early-stage company; operational track record still developing

 SF Compute